hybridgroup/gophercon-2023/README.md

 Thanks to the USB-MIDI support, you can turn your board into a tiny digital musical instrument controller.

-Add some copper foil tape and high-ohm resistors when we say become part of the music we mean it!
+Add buttons, sliders, a joystick, and when we say become part of the music we mean it!

-We can make beautiful music together, just go to [./musicjam/](./musicjam/).
+Let's make beautiful music together, just go to [./musicjam/](./musicjam/).

 ### Sphero Ollie robots

 ![Sphero Ollie](./images/ollie.jpg)

-Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon EU!
+Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon!
 These fast Bluetooth controlled robotic toys have long been a Go programmer fan favorite.

 There are a few of these cylindrical robots to help satisfy your need for speed.